jrbmercado/jrbmercado/README.md

 - ❓ Ask me about anything related to Java Programming and Personal Finance.

-- ⚡ Fun fact: I still include parenthesis on "if" statements even if they are not required to increase readability.
+- ⚡ Fun fact: I still include parenthesis on "if" conditional statements even if they are not required.

 <br/>